lukasgarbas/mask-rcnn-traffic/README.md

 # Final Results

 I processed all 30000 frames for the final presentation of the project.
-Output CSV file (format as discussed in the previous section) can be found in detections folder (here).
+Output CSV file (format as discussed in the previous section) can be found in the detections folder (here).

-Here is an example how the trained model performs on our traffic data:
+Here is an example of how the trained model performs on our traffic data:

 <img src="assets/final_result.gif" alt="video_test" width="600"/>